wendlers/rcswitch-fpga/README.md

 Simple verilog module to operate a 434MHz RC switch from an FPGA.

-Basically this is a personyl exercize of mine to get familiar with Verilog HDL.
+Basically this is a personal exercise of mine to get familiar with Verilog HDL.
 If you interested in a more practical approach on operating a 434MHz switch, see for example [this article] (http://gpio.kaltpost.de/?p=2163).